 It doesn’t matter that there are all kinds of maker blogs out there…none is exactly like the one you’ll create.
 You are a missing piece.
 Isn’t that exciting?!

 The possibilities are as endless as your imagination – your blog can be about so much more than just crochet, even.
-Go ahead….dream, figure out your why, and use our blog as a means to reach out and create your future.
+Go ahead….dream, figure out your

 Yes?
 Great!
-Let’s go build your blog!
+Let’s go build your crochet blog!

-How to Start a Crochet Blog
+How to Start a Website for Your Crochet Blog

 Now, I’m no technological genius, but I’ve been able to do almost everything on my blog by myself.
 So, that means it’s not going to be too tough for you to get started, either.
 And I’m going to walk you through just how to do it the same way I’ve done it.
 Ready?